MRAlirad/foundry-fund-me/README.md

 | Total                     | 13.04% (3/23) | 14.71% (5/34) | 0.00% (0/6)   | 22.22% (2/9) |
 ```

 These are rookie numbers!
 Maybe 100% is not feasible, but 13% is as good as nothing.
-In the next lessons, we will up our game and increase these numbers!

 ## Refactoring code and test